Stacey-bee/alx-system_engineering-devops/0x01-shell_permissions/README.md

-file includes script that sets the mode of the file hello the same as olleh’s mode file includes script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users file includes script that creates a directory called dir_holberton with permissions 751 for the working directory
+file includes script that sets the mode of the file hello the same as olleh’s mode file includes script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users file includes script that creates a directory called dir_holberton with permissions 751 for the working directory file include script that changes the group owner to holberton for the file hello